Mechanical Breakdown Insurance: Coverage for Car Repairs

 How can I learn more about GEICO's MBI coverage?

 Call us at (800) 861-8380.
-An insurance representative is available 24 hours a day, 7 days a week to answer your questions and to give you a quote.
+Our insurance representatives are ready to answer your questions and to give you a quote.

 Exclusions to this policy include regular maintenance services such as tune-ups, suspension alignment, wheel balancing, filters, lubrication, coolant and fluids, spark plugs, brake pads and linings, brake shoes, and tires.
 Also, breakdown repairs made necessary by intentional damage, corrosion, misuse, or improper maintenance are not covered.
 Mechanical Breakdown Insurance coverage is in excess of coverage provided by your manufacturer's warranty.
 Read the policy amendment for the complete terms and conditions of this coverage.